nkoporec/drupal-hooks/README.md

-Make sure you already have Package Control installed Choose “Install Package” from the Command Palette (Super+Shift+p) Type “Drupal Autocomplete” and press Enter
+Make sure you already have Package Control installed Choose “Install Package” from the Command Palette (Super+Shift+p) Type “Drupal Hooks” and press Enter

 ### GitHub